AEDP™ Institute-Sponsored Seminar Presenters and Immersion/ES1 Guest Presenters

 With her roots in somatic therapy, Judy specializes in using the intersubjective field and AEDP–IR to help process and heal traumatized clients and their parts.
 (Read More…)

-Judy Silvan, LICSW (MA), LCSW
+Judy Silvan, LICSW, LCSW

 Jessica Slatus, LCSW